Customs Charges From UK to Ireland.

 Irish Customs Charges

-The Brexit free trade deal means that Goods “originating” in the UK will not be subject to customs duties in the EU.
+The Brexit free trade deal means that Goods “originating” in the UK are not subject to customs duties in the EU.

-But goods which fail to satisfy the relevant preferential county of origin rules will be subject to normal WTO import tariffs . i.e., the Common Customs Tariff of the EU.
+But goods which fail to satisfy the relevant preferential country of origin rules will be subject to normal WTO import tariffs . i.e., the Common Customs Tariff of the EU.

 However, these “common customs tariffs” are 0% on several categories